mwiencek/weight-balanced-tree/README.md

   * You want to throw an error if the value doesn't exist (because you expect to replace it).

+The following exports in [insert.mjs](insert.mjs) can be used for `onNotFound` instead of defining your own:

+ * `onNotFoundUseGivenValue`, which is what `insert` and all associated helpers default to.
+Note that the given value in this case is the `key`, so this only works in cases where `K` is a subtype of `T`.

 Here's an example of sorting/mapping objects by a simple key property and lazily creating them: